Nov10

 Matthew 11:20-22……Working

 “Teaches how indifference is more grievous to God than gross immorality and open sin”. ⇒ Unbelief and indifference is more scandalous to the Lord than even the most grievous sins!
-Indifference to Jesus as greater than the sin of adultery, greater than the sin of homosexality.
+Indifference to Jesus as greater than the sin of adultery, greater than the sin of homosexuality.
 Greater than the sin of rape.
 Greater than the sin of murder, etc.

-“Even today, God has been more than fair with us.
-There is no one who is going to be able to say on the day of judgment, “God, You never gave me a chance.
-I would have trusted and followed You if only I had the opportunity.”
-The Lord will say, “You had plenty of chances.
-You just kept ignoring & rejecting Me.” ⇒ No person will have the excuse of ignorance in saying “I just didn’t know.”
+“Even today, there will come a time where there will be no more loopholes or plausible deniability.
+No one will be able to say “God I didn’t know”, Or “If I only had one more sign”, I would have repented and given my life over to you.” ⇒ No person will have the excuse of ignorance in saying “I just didn’t know.”
 Just saying I didn’t have enough information or data to act on it will not be a valid rebuttal.
 There’s general and natural revelation that God has given us through His creation.-(Rom.
 1:19-20, Ps.
 19:1) Then there’s special and divine revelation God has given us through Christ and His Word.
 In fact He has given those of us in this age many more chances, many more opportunities, to hear God’s Word than most people who have lived on this planet have had………(To be Continued)

-More Notes & Applications
+Additional Notes & Applications

 Teaches how God gives all men ample opportunities and inducement to change their lives and come back to Him.